guyathomas/elden-ring-weapon-calculator/README.md

 - [ ] Copy Stats to optimized stats to Main Calculator
 - [ ] Add Armour Solving
 - [ ] Add modifiers ( Armour bonuses, buffs, etc... )
+- [ ] Add attribute scaling column to solver
+- [ ] Add ash of war scaling

+Improvements

+- [ ] Exclude the lines from the graph that don’t scale the damage.
+- [ ] ( Performance ) Only check the attributes that appear in the scaling factor objects.

 Bugs

 - [ ] newCalculator doesn't accomodate ineffectiveAttribute penalities
-- [ ] Effective only toggle is showing and hiding rows in the solver row.
-It should not hide any unless the minimum attributes can not be met
+- [ ] Fix the rendering of the damage type to optimize for sropdown
 - [ ] All status effects are showing in the status column, even when only some have values
 - [ ] "Optimal SP Attributes" is getting calculated for Weapons
 - [ ] Incant scaling does not include base scaling factor of 100 correctly.
 Need "base" to be a component of the melee or spell aspects respectively.
+- [ ] Effective only toggle is showing and hiding rows in the solver row.
+It should not hide any unless the minimum attributes can not be met

 Cleanup